JonmarCorpuz/Writeups/TryHackMe CTF Writeups/Agent Sudo (Easy).md

 **Please feel free to point out any errors that you may see in this writeup!**

-This writeup was last updated: 7/01/2023
+This writeup was last updated: 07/02/2023

 # Scanning and Enumeration
 > Port Scanning Using Nmap
-1. Started up this room’s machine, as well as our AttackBox
+1. Started up this room’s machine, as well as our AttackBox on TryHackMe
 2. `nmap -sC -sV {TARGET-IP} > {FILENAME1}.txt` to perform a network scan to scan for open ports while utilizing default scripts (-sC) and version detection (-sV) to identify services, as well as their versions, and vulnerabilities on the target system, and then redirect the results into a text file
 3. `cat {FILENAME1}.txt` to output the scan results from the previous command onto our terminal
 ```bash